uxtely/js-utils/proxy-fields-obfuscator/README.md

 ## Why?
-- For making it harder to reversers trying to steal the code.
+- For mitigating reversers trying to steal the code.
 - For reducing the bundle size.
 - For optimizing the field lookups time.
 For instance, by baking-in numbers, we can take advantage of [V8’s fast properties](https://v8.dev/blog/fast-properties).